A SHORT AUDIO OF THE POST

 Q2.
 Is it okay to emotionally bond with in-laws or opposite-gender family members?

-One can form emotional bonds with in-laws provided that respect rules the relationship and both parties establish defined limits.
 Q3.
-Q3 What are three methods to keep up with my faraway friends?
+What are three methods to keep up with my faraway friends?

 Q4: Why do school friendships last longer than college or work friendships?